dell/ansible-powerflex/README.md

   * [Fault Sets Module](https://github.com/dell/ansible-powerflex/blob/main/docs/modules/fault_set.rst)

+## Support

+As Red Hat Ansible Certified Content, this collection is entitled to support through the Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner.
+If a support case cannot be opened with Red Hat and the collection has been obtained either from Galaxy or GitHub, there may community help available on the [Ansible Forum](https://forum.ansible.com/).

+Alternatively, the support is available through [GitHub Issues](https://github.com/dell/ansible-powerflex/issues) or at [Dell Community forum](https://www.dell.com/community/Automation/bd-p/Automation).

 ## License
 The Ansible collection for PowerFlex is released and licensed under the GPL-3.0 license.
 See [LICENSE](https://github.com/dell/ansible-powerflex/blob/main/LICENSE) for the full terms.